Fugu – the taste of fear

 The full name of the death fish is called Torafugu, the Tiger Blowfish.
 There are other species of pufferfish, but this one is the most revered because it is the most deadly.

 The fish came on a single large round plate, slivers of grey-pink sashimi arranged to resemble a chrysanthemum flower.“The flower of death”, our host helpfully pointed out, with a ritual bow.
-The raw flesh sliced so finely that it was translucent; through it, you could see the oriental pattern embossed on the plate underneath.
-To me, it might as well have been served on a roulette wheel.
+The raw flesh sliced so finely that it was translucent; through it, you could see an Eastern pattern embossed on the plate underneath.
+To me, it might as well have come served on a roulette wheel.
 We were then informed, in a hushed and reverential tone, that the Emperor of Japan is expressly forbidden to eat Fugu, for obvious reasons.

 The man sitting opposite me had the most faux-bravado.
 He looked at our hesitation before stuffing a complete piece in his mouth.
-He proceeded to chew slowly, eyes closed, clearly not enjoying the experience.
-He remained alive, swallowing loudly and theatrically.
+Then he proceeded to chew slowly, eyes closed, clearly not enjoying the experience.
+Remaining alive, he swallowed loudly and theatrically.
 A broad smile then crossed his face – was this because of the sheer deliciousness of flavours?
 No, pure relief.

-There was a bitter metallic taste left in my mouth, but I think this was the taste of my fear.
+I had a bitter metallic taste in my mouth.
+It was fear.
 Adrenaline coursed through my veins.
 The woman next to me was sweating profusely, dark circles forming under the arms of her scarlet dress.
 Two of the diners made their excuses and left.

 There was nothing else on the menu except more Fugu, served in different ways.
 I had completely lost my appetite after the initial adrenalin rush.
 I picked awkwardly at some Fugu chiri; This was unappealing pinkish cubes of Fugu boiled in water over a burner.
 I found this hard to swallow unless combined with rice.

 Then came another dish that looked like a stew but I do not recall its name.
-Finally, more hot Sake was served with unidentifiable slivers to dip into it.
+Finally, more hot Sake came with unidentifiable slivers to dip into it.
 Those were the Fugu fins.

 A story from my archives…August 2002